Sinners & Saints

 Free curriculum designed for your growth in Christian thinking and living.

-What is the Reformed Faith?
+What Is the Reformed Faith?

 An introduction to the Christian worldview and the basic teachings of the Bible.
 Learn the basic differences among the main groups in the broad Christian tradition, and that “the Reformed faith” is just a nickname for the teachings of Jesus Christ.

-Heidelberg Catechism Study Guide for Families
+Heidelberg Catechism Curriculum for Families

 An exposition of a most treasured summary of the Bible’s basic teachings.
 Learn how you can be clear about the glory of Christ in His triumph over our sinful misery, so that you can pass it down to the next generation.